 Stormwater management systems have been designed to service the proposed developments and to address changes to stormwater due to the proposed development.
-The stormwater management systems have been developed based on the policies, standards and guidelines defined in the Town of Westlock's Stormwater Master Plan.
-The town of Westlock and Westgate Developments Ltd., will evaluate and work through an engineered stormwater management.
-It is also proposed that the Town of Westlock purchase land to the south of Greenfield Estates to allow construct Pond "H" to manage upstream runoff before it enters the proposed developments.
+The stormwater management systems have been developed based on the policies, standards and guidelines defined in the Town of Weslock's Stormwater Master Plan.